agrunyan/youtube-channel-caption-downloader/README.md

-# YouTube Channel Caption Downloader
+# Caption Capture: A JS Analyzer for YouTube Captions
-Enter a YouTube channel and it will bulk download all caption files for every video on that channel.
+The idea is to retrieve all of the captions from a given @YouTube channel and analyze them for trends using sentiment analysis.
+This was mostly for working on my ES6 and actualizing an idea.